Galamsey: Stop Galamsey Now protest

 On 21 September 2024, a local organization called Democracy Hub launched a protest aimed at pressuring the government of Ghana into enforcing measures to stop galamsey.
 The action lasted three days, with protesters demanding a direct and decisive intervention from President Nana Akufo-Addo, in the form of a presidential order to stop all illegal mining activities, particularly in forest reserves and along key rivers, such as the Pra, Ankobra, and Birim, which have all been polluted with harmful chemicals like mercury and cyanide.
 As of September 2024, 60% of Ghana's water bodies had suffered pollution due to galamsey.
 The illegal practice has also led to forest degradation, encouraged by the passage of Legislative Instrument L.I 2462 in 2022, which permitted mining in forest reserves.

 The protests led to a total of 53 arrests, including a 62-year-old woman and a 10-year-old girl.

 Reactions

 In September 2024, China's ambassador to Ghana, Tong Defa, condemned illegal mining in the country and warned Chinese citizens that the embassy will not assist those caught breaking the law.
 He stressed that China and Ghana both have the authority to enforce their laws on each other's citizens if they engage in illegal activities.

+Government response

+In January 2026, Ghana's Minister for Lands and Natural Resources, Emmanuel Armah Kofi Buah, announced that 1,033 excavators and other pieces of heavy mining equipment would be monitored through a national tracking and permitting system.
+The ministry also introduced a new medium-scale mining license category intended to regulate mining activities and promote compliance with existing laws.
+The National Anti-Illegal Mining Operations Secretariat taskforce carried out raids in Edwinase in the Bekwai municipality and Wromanso in the Amansie Central District in February 2026.
+This led to the seizure of industrial equipment as well as weapons and ammunition.